Ubiquiti UAP device adoption with UniFi network application and SSH terminal

 The device can now be checked with ping and connected to 192.168.1.20 via SSH terminal.

 Linux has SSH built in and can be used directly from shell.
 After the SSH connection to the device has been established, the procedure described above is carried out.

-If a UniFi AP is not accepted after several attempts using Adopt, assign an alternate IP address to the host on which the UniFi controller is running, for example.
-192.168.1.100.
-The UAP that does not get an IP from the DHCP can be reached by the UniFi controller in order to be able to initiate provisioning, cause the UAP can be reached by the controller via the IP address 192.168.1.20, that after execute restore-default.
+If a UniFi UAP is not accepted after try several attempts Adoption.
+Assign an alternate IP address to the host on which the UniFi controller is running, i.e. 192.168.1.100.
+The UAP that does not get an IP from the DHCP can be reached by the UniFi controller in order to be able to initiate provisioning.
+Cause the UAP can be reached by the controller via the IP address 192.168.1.20, that after execute restore-default.
 After the successful provisioning, the UAP is back in the original subnet.

 It is also possible to use the ADVANCED ADOPT option with click to the + on UAP they appers status MANAGED BY OTHER.